Embed This Data

-Bhutan’s economic freedom score is 56.7, making its economy the 116th freest in the 2014 Index.
-Its score has increased 1.7 points from last year, primarily due to improved scores in government spending and freedom from corruption.
+Bhutan’s economic freedom score is 57.4, making its economy the 115th freest in the 2015 Index.
+Its score has increased 0.7 point from last year, with improvements in freedom from corruption, the management of government spending, and business freedom partially offset by declines in labor freedom and fiscal freedom.
 Bhutan is ranked 24th out of 42 countries in the Asia–Pacific region, and its overall score is below the global and regional averages.

-Bhutan, a small Himalayan constitutional monarchy that made the transition from absolute monarchy to parliamentary democracy in March 2008, has one of the world’s smallest and least-developed economies.
-Until a few decades ago, the country was still largely agrarian, with few roads, little electricity, and no modern hospitals.
-Rugged terrain makes the development of infrastructure difficult.
+Bhutan is a small Himalayan constitutional monarchy that made the transition from absolute monarchy to parliamentary democracy in March 2008.
+In July 2013, it completed its second democratic handover of power after the People’s Democratic Party won the majority of seats in the National Assembly.
+Bhutan has one of the world’s smallest and least-developed economies.
+Until a few decades ago, it was largely agrarian, with few roads, little electricity, and no modern hospitals.
 Recent interregional economic cooperation, particularly involving trade with Bangladesh and India, is helping to encourage economic growth.
 Connections to global markets are limited and dominated significantly by India.

-The government operates with limited transparency and accountability, but steps have been taken in recent years to improve both.
-The Anti-Corruption Commission has identified misuse of resources, bribery, collusion, and nepotism as major problems.
+The government operates with limited transparency and accountability, but a new performance management system was implemented in 2014 to improve efficiency.
+Misuses of resources, bribery, collusion, and nepotism are major problems.
 Bhutan’s civil and criminal codes include many modern provisions based on English common law.
 Property rights are generally better protected than in other South Asian countries.

-The top individual income tax rate is 25 percent, and the top corporate tax rate is 30 percent.
+Bhutan’s top individual income tax rate is 25 percent, and its top corporate tax rate is 30 percent.
 Other taxes include a property tax and an excise tax.
-Overall tax revenue is 13.5 percent of GDP.
-Government expenditures amount to 37.8 percent of GDP, and public debt has risen to over 70 percent of the economy as the government has borrowed to finance the opening of new hydroelectric projects.
+The overall tax burden amounts to 14.8 percent of domestic income.
+Government expenditures are equivalent to 36.5 percent of gross domestic product, and public debt equals 110 percent of domestic output.